peteha/nsxsrm_t1failover/README.md

 ### Operation:
 Script arguments:
-- `setuser` - Sets up user for API.
+- `setuser` - Sets up user for API and API endpoint.
 Must be configured in NSX
 - `setparams` - Sets up parameters for failover operation.
-  - `"Primary TIER1"` - Primary Tier 1 Router - name from NSX GUI
+  - `"Primary TIER1 ID"` - Primary Tier 1 Router - name from NSX GUI
-  - `"DR TIER1"` - DR Tier 1 Router - name from NSX GUI
+  - `"DR TIER1 ID"` - DR Tier 1 Router - name from NSX GUI
-  - `"NSX Host"` - Host Address for API calls
 - `confirmt1` - Confirms the T1 routers defined in the parameters
 - `getrtconf` - Gets the current routing config from the T1 devices
 - `setrtconf` - Sets the routing config to be used in failover process